LoonaKhan/quick-notes/src/routes/README.md

 - - normally server_url = http://localhost:4000
 - All info needed on the html form are listed under each method
 - All fields are mandatory unless otherwise stated
+- All post methods return the created objects, so you should always have the id's to anything

 ## User API Requests: